fillmorevang/CyberSecurity-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

+- Load balancing is the process of distributing network traffic across multiple servers.
+This ensures no single server bears too much demand.
+By spreading the work evenly, load balancing improves application responsiveness.
+In a security aspect, load balancers can defend an organization against denial-of-service (DDos) attacks.

-- _TODO: What aspect of security do load balancers protect?
+- Jump Box's provide an additional layer of security from the public internet by controlling access to the other machines by allowing connections from specific IP addresses and forwarding to those machines..can _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_